 The basic rate of Maintenance Loan doesn’t depend on your household income, but they can apply for more that does.
 Any loans they borrow have to be paid back, but not until they’ve finished or left their course, and their income is over the repayment threshold.

-There are also grants available for students who have a disability, including a long-term health condition, mental health condition, or specific learning difficulty, or students who have children or adult dependants.
+There are also grants available for students who have a disability, including a long-term health condition, mental health condition, or specific learning difficulty, or students who have children or an adult dependant who depends on them financially.
 These don’t usually have to be paid back.

 A student’s university or college may also offer bursaries, scholarships, or other kinds of financial help – it’s always worth checking with them too.